oyvindstegard/ox-tagfilter-js/README.md

-# Dynamic tag filtering in org-mode exported HTML documents
+# Dynamic heading filtering in Org-mode exported HTML documents

 This JavaScript code adds dynamic tag filtering and heading search to HTML documents exported from Emacs [Org-mode](https://orgmode.org/).
 It allows to